 If You Received the Pfizer or Moderna Vaccines

-If you received the Pfizer or Moderna vaccine, and it’s been at least five months since your initial doses, you are eligible for a Pfizer booster if you are 12 years or older and a Moderna booster if you are 18 years or older—that’s all that’s required.
-You can get the same brand of shot you got the first time or “mix and match” and choose the other.
+If you received the Pfizer or Moderna vaccine, and it’s been at least five months since your initial doses, you are eligible for a Pfizer booster if you are 5 years or older and a Moderna booster if you are 18 years or older—that’s all that’s required.
+Adults can get the same brand of shot you got the first time or “mix and match” and choose the other.

 People who have moderately to severely compromised immune systems (because of cancer treatment, organ transplant, advanced HIV infection and other conditions) should get another dose even earlier.
-If you are in this group and received Moderna or Pfizer for your first two doses, you’ll want to get a third shot at least one month after your second dose.
+If you are in this group and received Moderna or Pfizer for your first two doses, you’re eligible for your third dose of either of these vaccines one month after your second dose.
 This three-dose series should be followed at least three months later with a fourth booster dose.